Disney: Chicken Little

 - Go Through Me: Buck places his son behind him when the alien father confronts them about "kidnapping" Kirby.

-- Half-Dressed Cartoon Animal: A rather surprising subversion considering the company this came from - Almost everyone wears a full set of clothes.
+- Half-Dressed Cartoon Animal: In a rather surprising subversion considering the company this came from, almost everyone wears a full set of clothes.
 Not wearing pants is treated as nudity.
-Except for Abby who doesn't wear pants and for Fish, the sheep, and the chameleon posing as streetlights who are mostly or completely nude.
+And yet some characters don't wear pants - Abby, Fish, the sheep, and the chameleon posing as streetlights, who are mostly or completely nude.

 - Hand or Object Underwear: Little loses his pants in one scene, and covers himself with his schoolwork.

 - Heel-Face Brainwashing: Foxy, although many find it more like Mind Rape.